 Impact of the Panama Canal Expansion on the Gulf Coast

 The biggest project investments are in ports along the Gulf Coast, which is emerging as a key distribution and logistics hub for exporters of liquefied natural gas and plastic resins.
 It’s also where many new energy processing, production, and transfer facilities are being built.
 “The Gulf Coast is a bit of a bonanza, and consequently cities are doing what they can to invite port calls,” Ellis says.

-For construction and engineering firms, anticipating the arrival of bigger ships has led to new public bidding opportunities for facilities upgrades: expanded terminals, bigger cranes, energy processing plants, and transportation linkages from ports to freight lines and highways.
+For construction and engineering firms, anticipating the arrival of bigger ships following the Panama Canal expansion has led to new public bidding opportunities for facilities upgrades: expanded terminals, bigger cranes, energy processing plants, and transportation linkages from ports to freight lines and highways.
 “What do you do with all that cargo, how do you sort it, where do you put it—that’s the real issue,” Ellis says.
 “You can’t just put all your money in the ports and neglect the links to them.
 That’s like attaching a garden hose to a fire hose.”

 In New Orleans, port-rail connections are a big piece of the solution.
 “Trains have the advantage of giving you one system to move a lot of cargo to more than 30 states and into Canada,” says Robert Landry, vice president of the Port of New Orleans’ commercial division.
 “Rail service from the port serves the needs of many in the shipping community.

 A new on-terminal intermodal container facility, adjacent to a 12-acre railyard at the Napoleon Avenue Container Terminal, is projected to boost the port’s annual capacity by 200,000 TEUs to a total 840,000 TEUs.
 It currently provides service for the Canadian National Railway, and another train line will be added soon.